 Library will be taught by Ms Jacobs.
-Year 3 have their library day each Thursday.
 Please make sure that your child has their library bag on the day their class will be visiting the library for their lesson and to borrow books.

 Scripture and Ethics

 Scripture (combined Protestant, Catholic, Jewish, Baha'i) and Ethics lessons take place each Wednesday.
 Students who are not attending a Scripture or Ethics group go to non-Scripture, where they will be supervised by a teacher.